delwiv/esobject/README.md

 Most of the ESObject methods (or generated methods) return a thenable promise.
 Throughout this documentation we may act as if it is a common and well-known fact.

-Naming convention :

-- Methods on the ESObject global object will be referenced as `esobject#method`
-- Methods on the model (result of `esobject#create`) will be referenced as `Model#method`
-- Methods on a particular instance (representing an elasticsearch document) will be referenced as `instance.method`

 ## Very basic usage

 (Let's say we are working with a zoo full of cute little animals.)